taophp/jekyll-datastore/README.md

 Now that you have a structure, you can add a record to it this way :

-	$ _/newrecord <matable>
+	$ _/newrecord <MYTABLE>

 Then an new file is opened in your text editor, pre-filled with the structure of the table.
+IF MYTABLE is not given, the `main` table (see below) is used.

 ### Using commands to manipulate the _main_ table

 The main table contains all your records of all your tables and even the records that do not belong to any table.
 The main table is displayed on the default home page of your project.

 You can edit its structure to fit your needs.
-You can create a new record in this table using the command `_/newrecord main`.
+You can create a new record in this table using the command `_/newrecord`.

 <a name="oldreadme"></a>
 ## Old Readme from Jekyll-DB